 Virtual Commencement Experience

-UNT is again hosting a virtual commencement option for students who cannot participate in their college's in-person ceremony.
-A link to the virtual experience will be added to the Schedule page early on Friday, May 12.
+UNT hosts a virtual commencement option for students who cannot participate in their college's in-person ceremony.
+A link to the virtual experience will be added to the schedule page early on the first day of commencement each semester.
 The virtual commencement ceremony is not tied to in-person commencement ceremonies.
 Students who choose to participate in this option - and their friends and family members - may watch at their convenience.
 This ceremony will include a customized slide for each graduate who submits an RSVP as well as their name being read aloud, and addresses from:

 - Neal Smatresk, UNT President